simonox/iot-backend/README.md

 As an example you can use a Shelly plug flashed with Tasmota and feed MQTT data with Node-RED into InfluxDB and visualize it with Grafana.
 Have a look, [here](./docs/shelly/README.md).

+## Backup und hosting

+This is just a prototype.
+You should not expose the services as-it-is to the public internet.

+Also you have to think about a backup solution.
+At the moment data lives in Docker volumes, that could be backed up:

+* influxdb2: The time series database
+* grafana-dashboards: Grafana dashboards
+* grafana-data: Grafana data
+* nodered-data: Flows created in Node-RED

 ## Contribution

 Feel free to open an issue for bugs, feature requests, or questions.
 Contributions are welcome.